aldor007/greebo/README.md

 # greebo
 Real time user monitoring service.
-It pushes data to ElasticSearch.
-Client library is compatible with keen.io
+It pushes data to ElasticSearch for now only compatile client library is keen.io

 ## Run
 Configuration